Weinberg Foundation Small Grants Program

 The Foundation supports organizations that are committed to helping people help themselves by obtaining and retaining employment, preferably on a career track.
 Grants are directed to organizations that provide job training, placement, and retention for unemployed or underemployed individuals.

-The Foundation supports organizations that ensure children are ready for kindergarten; achieve grade-level academic performance in reading, math, and science; and graduate from high school prepared for college and the workplace.
-This portfolio includes an emphasis on early childhood development, STEM (Sciences, Technology, Engineering, and Math), literacy, out-of-school time, and child and family safety.
+The Foundation supports organizations that ensure children achieve grade-level academic performance in reading, math, and science; and graduate from high school prepared for college and the workplace.
+This portfolio includes an emphasis on early childhood development, STEM (Science, Technology, Engineering, and Math) literacy, out-of-school time, and child and family safety.

 Basic Human Needs & Health